-Although \all\ courses I taught in the autumn of 2015 were challenged by the temporary but considerable increase and change in my overall duties and commitments compared to previous autumn semesters (between September and January, I also was also contracted to do in-house translation work, library service / writing support, thesis supervision and built inhouse training courses - none of which I have previously done at such an extent and short notice), the distance students suffered harder since they didn't meet me regularly and were left to their own devices for much longer periods than usual.
-They deserve better and I will not allow this to happen again.
-It's also time to review the specifics of the syllabus and propose an updated version to further develop Business English I in preparation for its inclusion in the International Business programme at Karlstad Business School from the autumn of 2016 onwards.
+Although \all\ courses I taught in the autumn of 2015 were challenged by the temporary but considerable increase and change in my overall duties and commitments compared to previous autumn semesters (between September and January, I also was also contracted to do in-house translation work, library service / writing support, thesis supervision and built in-house training courses - none of which I have previously done at such an extent and short notice), the campus version of ENG AT1 came relatively close to the ambitious/high standard it has set for itself in the past in terms of learning outcomes and student response, except for the already mentioned feedback delays.
+That said, I think the course is yet to reach its full potential and I'm looking to review its syllabus and propose an updated version for 2017 onwards.